-- Add the ground beef and cook it trying to break it all up, until it is browned and no pink is showing.
+- Add the ground beef and cook until no pink is left

 - At this point, add the red enchilada sauce, salt, and pepper to taste.
 Let it simmer for about two minutes and set aside.

-- Using a medium-sized bowl, fold the wet ingredients into the corn muffin mix until everything is well combined and there are no dry bits left.
-You don’t need to overmix, just make sure it is well blended.
+- In a medium-sized bowl, fold the wet ingredients into the corn muffin mix until everything is well combined and there are no dry bits left.

 - In a baking dish, add the meat on the bottom, followed by half the Monterey Jack and half the Cheddar cheese.

 - The batter is poured next, on top of the meat and cheese.
-To top it all off, add the remaining half of the Cheddar and Monterey Jack evenly on top of the batter.
+To top it all off, add the remaining half of the Cheddar and Monterey Jack evenly over the batter.